information

 Project Background

 The Springwater Wetlands and Floodplain Restoration Project will be Environmental Services' third floodplain project east of the I-205 Freeway in the Lents and Powellhurst-Gilbert neighborhoods.
-The Brookside Wetlands Project was built in 1997.
+The Brookside Wetlands Restoration Project was built in 1997.
 The Foster Floodplain Natural Area was completed in 2012.
 While those projects reduced local flooding and improved the health of Johnson Creek, more work is needed.

 • Reduce how often homes, businesses, and streets flood in the project area.